verrazzano/docs/content/en/docs/setup/multicluster/multicluster.md

 ## Run applications in multicluster Verrazzano

-The Verrazzano multicluster setup is now completed and you can deploy an application by following the [Hello World Helidon multicluster example application](https://github.com/verrazzano/verrazzano/tree/master/examples/multicluster/hello-helidon).
+The Verrazzano multicluster setup is now complete and you can deploy applications by following the [Multicluster Hello World Helidon](https://github.com/verrazzano/verrazzano/tree/master/examples/multicluster/hello-helidon) example application.

-## Admin cluster user interface (UI)
+## Use the admin cluster user interface (UI)

 The admin cluster serves as a central point from which to register and deploy applications to managed clusters.

 In the Verrazzano UI on the admin cluster, you can view the following:

 - The managed clusters registered with this admin cluster.
-- VerrazzanoProjects located on this admin cluster and/or any of its registered managed clusters.
+- VerrazzanoProjects located on this admin cluster and any of its registered managed clusters.
-- Applications located on this admin cluster and/or any of its registered managed clusters.
+- Applications located on this admin cluster and any of its registered managed clusters.